-- > A microSD card slot to insert a memory card - > Two USB 2.0 ports and one USB 3.0 port to connect a memory key - an Ethernet port to connect to a network (for transfer via VNC or Remote Desktop - see Accessing Your Unit Remotely on page 133)
+- ➤ Six USB 3.0 port to connect a memory key - ➤ An Ethernet port to connect to a network (for transfer via VNC or Remote Desktop see Accessing Your Unit Remotely on page 135)

 Viewing Disk Space and Managing Files

 To help you manage the data that is stored on your unit, you can easily view the remaining disk space.
 You can also copy, move, rename, delete files and folders directly from your unit.